oxytocin/DocComments/README.md

 ![demo](./demo.gif)

-It has only been tested in Neovim version 0.6.1 on Mac OS.
+This plugin has been tested on Neovim 0.7.0 and may not work on earlier versions.
 It will not work in Vim.

 ## <a id="usage"></a>Usage & Configuration